zrwaite/insomnizac-website/README.md

 I had a static website, but I didn't feel the incentive to improve it, because it wasn't a challenge.
 I wasn't learning anything.
 It wasn't up to my standards.

 So I decided to spend way more time than necessary to make a website that has every integration I could ever hope for.
+It's not about the destination, it's about the journey.

 Even though the end user sees basically no difference 🤷🏻